- See a full list of publications

 - Explore connections, collaborators, related work and more

 Eva’s research interests lie in transnational and comparative public policy, with a particular focus on regulation.
 She joined the Department of Politics as Lecturer in September 2016.
 Previously, she was a Fellow in Public Policy and Administration in the Department of Government of the LSE and taught at the Department of Political Economy of King’s College London.
-She holds a BA from Maastricht University and a MSc degree from the European Institute of the LSE, where she also completed her PhD.
+She holds a BA from Maastricht University and an MSc degree from the European Institute of the LSE, where she also completed her PhD.
 Her PhD was awarded in 2015 and was funded by the Foundation of German Business.
-Her thesis analysed how and why national regulators coordinate their practices in the EU.
-She hopes that this research can help us to understand how cross-border risks in Europe can be managed in the absence of a European state.

 Eva is the Co-Convenor of the PSA Specialist Group on Executive Politics and Governance.
 She is also a member of the IPSA research committee on the Structure and Organisation of Government and a Research Associate of the Centre for Analysis of Risk and Regulation (LSE).